What Should Los Angeles Seniors Know About HomeSafe Borrower Eligibility in 2026?

 About George Kfoury

-George Kfoury (NMLS# 365129) has been licensed in the mortgage industry since 2003 and serves California seniors through Reverse Mortgage California with practical education on topics such as borrower eligibility.
+George Kfoury (NMLS# 365129) has been licensed in the mortgage industry since 2003 and serves California seniors who want eligibility guidance explained in practical, document-focused language.